Casual Dining in Sham Shui Po

 Tip: Ask for the triple sauce; the combination of sweet soy, sesame and hoisin is the local order.

-Apliu Street in Sham Shui Po is one of Kowloon's last open air street snack lanes, with curry fish ball carts, siu mai stalls and stinky tofu vendors lining the electronics market from late afternoon.
+Apliu Street in Sham Shui Po is one of Kowloon's last open air street snack lanes, with curry fish ball carts, siu mai stalls and stinky tofu vendors lining.

 Try: Fish balls, siu mai, stinky tofu